National Code of Conduct

 Please find below responses to questions Speech Pathology Australia (SPA) members frequently ask about the national Code of Conduct.

-Please note this is general information and members are encouraged to seek individual expert advice from their accountant, financial advisor or legal representative.
+Please note this is general information and members are encouraged to seek independent legal advice if they have specific questions.

 What is the National Code of Conduct?